Boris Podolsky: Possible contact with Soviet spies during World War II

 A 2009 book by John Earl Haynes, Harvey Klehr and Alexander Vassiliev, Spies: The Rise and Fall of the KGB in America, identifies Podolsky as a contact (QUANTUM) who met twice with Soviet secret services in 1942 and 1943.
 The evidence for these contacts is somewhat indirect.
-Early during World War II, several VENONA cables identify a contact named QUANTUM who sought out Soviet intelligence in 1942 and asked for a position in the USSR to work on processing Uranium 235.
-A 1943 VENONA cable shows QUANTUM provided relatively simple equations known as Graham's law of gaseous diffusion (known since 1848) which can be used to separate fissile U-235 from unwanted U-238.
-QUANTUM was paid $300 for this information according to a VENONA cable.
-The Soviets never contacted him again because they felt QUANTUM was unreliable.
+Early during World War II, several Venona cables identify a contact named QUANTUM who sought out Soviet intelligence in 1942 and asked for a position in the USSR to work on processing uranium-235.
+A 1943 Venona cable shows that QUANTUM provided relatively simple equations known as Graham's law of gaseous diffusion (known since 1848) which can be used to separate fissile U-235 from unwanted U-238.
+QUANTUM was paid $300 for this information according to a Venona cable.
+The Soviets never contacted him again because they felt that QUANTUM was unreliable.
 A former KGB officer named Alexander Vassiliev took notes from the KGB archive after the fall of the USSR which suggested that QUANTUM was Podolsky.